Artists & Artisans

 Learn More

 Born in Bordeaux in 1889, Domergue studied at the École Nationale Supérieure des Beaux-Arts.
 He was only 17 years old when he exhibited at the Salon des Artistes Français for the first time, winning the Prix du Rome in 1911 and a gold medal in 1920.
+Today, the French painter’s art is highly sought after in fine art circles and often features prominently in auction catalogs.

 Trouble with Germany

 As with many of his contemporaries, Domergue’s burgeoning career was interrupted by World War I. While enlisted as a stretcher-carrier, Domergue did not halt his creative pursuits; he created drawings depicting the German atrocities which he ultimately exhibited in May 1916.
 This exhibition opened with the following quote, “The simplest sketch tells me a great deal more than a long report.”
-Following this exhibition, Domergue was condemned to death by the Germans.
+Following this exhibition, Jean Gabriel Domergue was condemned to death by the Germans.
 This warrant lasted throughout WWII and Domergue was forced to flee Paris for Algeria for the remainder of the war.

 Career

 Domergue's women exude self-confidence and awareness, culminating in a perfect blend of prowess and elegance unique to his paintings.
 As a titan of the fashion industry, he prolifically created posters for catalogs, fashion ads and galas.
 His artwork was admired throughout the world and helped establish Parisian fashion as the epitome of elegance.
-In many ways, he single-handedly created a new form of 20th-century feminine advertisement.
+In many ways, the French painter single-handedly created a new form of 20th-century feminine advertisement.
 Later replicated throughout the fashion industry, Domergue depicted women as slender and swanlike with nonchalant faces whose wide eyes look upon the world with intelligence and desire.

 Legacy